A multifractional option pricing formula

 Our insight here is slightly different and focused on the analytical results for option pricing in a continuous-time setting.
 First, we assume that the noise behavior of the asset dynamics can be modeled using an mBm with Hurst exponent described by a time-deterministic function, and second, taking borrow some results based on stochastic calculus related to mBm, the respective effective Fokker-Planck equation is derived and solved, and consequently, the option pricing formula is addressed.

-The paper is organized as the following.
-First, we listed some general properties and auxiliary results for the mBm, particularly the multifractional It\^o's lemma and the obtention of the related Fokker-Planck equation.
+The paper is organized as follows.
+First, we list some general properties and auxiliary results for the fBm and mBm, particularly the multifractional It\^o's lemma and the obtention of the related Fokker- Planck equation.
 Later, we deal with the pricing procedure, focusing on an analytic solution for the transition density and the proper pricing formula using the actuarial approach.
-Finally, the main conclusions are listed.
+Next, an actual financial data experiment shows the superior performance of the proposed approach compared to the standard and fractional Black-Scholes formulas.
+Finally, the main conclusions are listed